Selling a Used RV Florida: 10 Expert Tips to Get Top Dollar

 Mistake #1: Overpricing "Because That's What I Owe"

-Buyers don't care about your loan.
+Buyers don't care about your loan when selling a used RV Florida.
 Overpricing by even $5,000 means your RV sits unsold for months while you keep making payments.
 Every month costs you $500-1,500 in payments, insurance, and storage.
 Price it right from day one.

 Mistake #2: Poor Photos or No Photos